Depression

 In addition to getting professional support, lifestyle changes can help with managing symptoms of depression.
 Doing meaningful activities, exercising, regulating eating and sleeping habits, practicing self-compassion and gratitude, meditation, and connecting with other people are some ways to improve mood.
 There are many options for treating depression and remember that you don’t have to go through this alone.

-The Depressive Disorder Treatment Team
+The Depression Treatment Team

 -